Man who shot video of fatal Capitol shooting is arrested, remains focus of political storm

 “I was just there to document what was going on,” said Sacker.
 “I don’t think that John is violent.
 And I certainly don’t think that it was ever his intention to hurt anyone.”

 Sullivan was taken into custody in Tooele County, Utah, on Thursday after the FBI obtained a warrant for his arrest in Washington.
 He made his first appearance in federal court in Salt Lake City on Friday afternoon, and was ordered released pending a detention hearing next week.
 Sullivan’s lawyer, Mary Corporon, said Friday evening that she had no comment.
+Sullivan did not respond to requests for comment Saturday.